iosifpeterfi/test/README.md

 }
 ```

-Reboot the system as requested
+Reboot the system as requested.

 # 6. Run the playbook to start the node